chaoszhang/TAPER/README.md

 ### (Advanced) `-p`

-Load the list of k, p, q, and L from the input parameter file.
-Please refer to the paper for usage for multi-k.
+Load the list of `k`, `p`, `q`, and `L` from the input parameter file.
+Please refer to the paper for usage for the meaning of these parameters and multi-k setting.
+Very roughly speaking,
+* `k` is the size of the kmer.
+* `p` is the maximum proportion of a site that could be removed.
+* `q` is the maximum proportion of a sequence that could be removed.
+* `L` is a hard upper bound on the length of sequences that will be removed.
 The input parameter file should contain a list of dictonaries with key words k, p, q, and L (in Julia format, see below).
+TAPER removes the union of all the parameters described in the list.

 By default, the input parameter is set to be:

 ```
 [Dict("k"=>5, "p"=>0.25, "q"=>0.1, "L"=>30),